Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Experiments

 Second, we generate samples $x_j \sim q_X^{\theta_1}$ and compute importance weights $w(x_j)=\tilde p_X(x_j)/q_X^{\theta_1}(x_j)$.
 From this, we construct an approximate equilibrium dataset $\mathcal D_m^{\text{IS}}$ via categorical resampling, i.e., by drawing samples with probabilities proportional to $w(x_j)$.

 We then refine our initial biased proposal $q_X^{\theta_1}$ by training on $\mathcal D_m^{\text{IS}}$.
 Here, we compare standard forward KL training on $\mathcal D_m^{\text{IS}}$ with its LDR-L1-regularized and LDR-L2-regularized variants.
-This form of self-refinement has been previously used in other contexts \cite{schopmansTemperatureAnnealedBoltzmannGenerators2025,tanAmortizedSamplingTransferable2025a}.
+This form of self-refinement has been previously used in other contexts \cite{schopmansTemperatureAnnealedBoltzmannGenerators2025,tanAmortizedSamplingTransferable2025b}.
 Since LDR can be evaluated over arbitrary reference distributions, we can use not only $\mathcal D_m^{\text{IS}}$ for LDR, but also a mixture of $\mathcal D_m^{\text{IS}}$ and the biased dataset $\mathcal D_n^{\text{biased}}$ (we use a $50:50$ mixture).
 This leverages additional training signal from the biased distribution, which is typically difficult to incorporate into Boltzmann generator training.

+We note that the importance-sampling step requires sufficient overlap between $q_X^{\theta_1}$ and $p_X$; modes absent from the proposal cannot be recovered by resampling.
+If a (small) unbiased dataset is available, one can instead skip the importance sampling step and add arbitrary biased data to the reference distribution of the LDR objective, while using the unbiased data for the data-based objective.
+This allows incorporating biased distributions that do not cover all modes.
+However, we do not explore this option here, and focus on the importance sampling approach.

-\paragraph{Dataset} To test our methodology of training on biased datasets, we use short trajectories starting in the main modes of the energy landscape of alanine dipeptide.
-The short runtime of each trajectory leads to high correlations across trajectories, ultimately resulting in a heavily biased dataset of \num{1e6} samples.
-Details can be found in Appendix~\ref{SI:tab_molecular_systems}.
+\paragraph{Dataset} To test our methodology for training on biased datasets, we use short trajectories starting in the main modes of the energy landscape of alanine dipeptide.
+The short length of each trajectory leads to high correlations across trajectories, ultimately resulting in a heavily biased dataset of \num{1e6} samples.
+Details can be found in Appendix~\ref{appendix:datasets}.

-In total, the MD used to generate this biased dataset took only \num{1.1e6} target evaluations and can be performed in $< \SI{200}{\second}$ on a regular laptop.
-This is in contrast to typical MD simulations, which require $>\num{1e8}$ steps for high-quality unbiased datasets for alanine dipeptide (our ground truth MD simulation took $\sim 2$ days to simulate).
+In total, generating this biased dataset required only \num{1.1e6} target evaluations and can be performed in less than \SI{200}{\second} on a regular laptop.
+In contrast, typical MD simulations require $>\num{1e8}$ steps for high-quality unbiased datasets for alanine dipeptide (our ground truth MD simulation took $\sim 2$ days to simulate).